 Reservations: often times when a new condo is just getting started selling they’ll have buyers first enter into a reservation agreement.
-Usually the way this works is the developer will commit to sell a specific unit to a buyer, but instead of a specific price, they’ll give the buyer a price range for the unit.
-In exchange the buyer will make a $5,000 refundable deposit.
+Usually, the way this works is the developer will commit to selling a specific unit to a buyer, but instead of a specific price, they’ll give the buyer a price range for the unit.
+In exchange, the buyer will make a $5,000 refundable deposit.
 Developers use reservation agreements to test the market and see how much interest there is.
 If there is a lot of interest they’ll end up pricing at the high end of the range.
 If there is little interest, they’ll price at the low end of the range, or perhaps cancel the sale of the building and convert the building to apartments.

 Purchase and sale: a purchase and sale is a binding commitment that the buyer is buying a specific unit at a specific price.
-Though the contract likely contains a provision that if the developer doesn’t sell a certain number of units in a certain time frame that they can cancel your purchase and sale so that they can reposition the building as an apartment building.
+Though the contract likely contains a provision that if the developer doesn’t sell a certain number of units in a certain time frame they can cancel your purchase and sale so that they can reposition the building as an apartment building.

-First come first served: most new buildings take a first-come first-served approach to selling.
-Back in 2018 this meant that prospective buyers would camp out overnight to be first in line to buy a condo.
+First come first served: most new buildings take a first-come-first-served approach to selling.
+Back in 2018, this meant that prospective buyers would camp out overnight to be first in line to buy a condo.
 However, in 2021 interest in new condos is much lower and there is no need to camp overnight.

-Lottery: in 2018 for some buildings with high demand the developer would use a lottery style system to determine the order in which prospective buyers could select their units.
+Lottery: in 2018 for some buildings with high demand the developer would use a lottery-style system to determine the order in which prospective buyers could select their units.
 We don’t see this system being used in 2021 or 2022.